-Appendix 1: Analysis of Articles of the PSMA
+Appendix 1 - Analysis of Articles of the PSMA

-The following table provides a breakdown of each Article of the PSMA with a capacity requirement.
-In conducting a country or regional CNA, it will be necessary to check this table against any specific or more detailed requirements pertaining to a specific region or country.
-If possible, this can be done before the CNA analysis is undertaken but it will be valuable to refer back to this table for cross-checking during later stages of the CNA.
+The Table below provides a breakdown of each Article of the PSMA with a capacity requirement.
+In conducting a country or regional CNA it will be necessary to check this table against any specific or more detailed requirements pertaining to a specific region or country.
+If possible this can be done before the CNA analysis is undertaken but it will be valuable to refer back to this table for cross checking during later stages of the CNA.

-Appendix 1: Analysis of Articles of the PSMA Article Relevant Article Content (italics used when paraphrased) PSMA Requirement Capacity Requirement Article 1 Use of terms (c) "fishing" means searching for, attracting, locating, catching, taking or harvesting fish or any activity which can reasonably be expected to result in the attracting, locating, catching, taking or harvesting of fish; (d) "fishing related activities" means any operation in support of, or in preparation for, fishing, including the landing, packaging, processing, trans-shipping or transporting of fish that have not been previously landed at a port, as well as the provisioning of personnel, fuel, gear and other supplies at sea; (j) "vessel" means any vessel, ship of another type or boat used for, equipped to be used for, or intended to be used for, fishing or fishing related activities.
-National legislation applies to vessels (Article 1[j]), engaged in fishing (Article 1[c]) and in "fishing related activities" (Article 1[d]).
+Analysis of articles of the PSMA 2011 2 Article Relevant Article Content (italics used when paraphrased) PSMA Requirement Capacity Requirement Article 1 Use of terms (c) "fishing" means searching for, attracting, locating, catching, taking or harvesting fish or any activity which can reasonably be expected to result in the attracting, locating, catching, taking or harvesting of fish; (d) "fishing related activities" means any operation in support of, or in preparation for, fishing, including the landing, packaging, processing, transshipping or transporting of fish that have not been previously landed at a port, as well as the provisioning of personnel, fuel, gear and other supplies at sea; (j) "vessel" means any vessel, ship of another type or boat used for, equipped to be used for, or intended to be used for, fishing or fishing related activities.
+National legislation applies to vessels (Article 1 [j]), engaged in fishing (Article 1[c]) and in "fishing related activities" (Article 1[d]).
 Legal capacity to assess current legislation and to amend it if necessary so that it applies to both vessels engaged in fishing and in fishing-related activities.
-Article 3 Application Each Party shall, in its capacity as a port State, apply this Agreement in respect of vessels not entitled to fly its flag that are seeking entry to its ports or are in one of its ports, except for: (a) vessels of a neighbouring State that are engaged in artisanal fishing for subsistence, provided that the port State and the flag State cooperate to ensure that such vessels do not engage in IUU fishing or fishing related activities in support of such fishing; and (b) container vessels that are not carrying fish or, if carrying fish, only fish that have been previously landed, provided that there are no clear grounds for suspecting that such vessels have engaged in fishing related activities in support of IUU fishing.
-A Party may, in its capacity as a port State, decide not to apply this Agreement to vessels chartered by its nationals exclusively for fishing in areas under its national jurisdiction and operating under its authority therein.
+Article 3 Application Each Party shall, in its capacity as a port state, apply this Agreement in respect of vessels not entitled to fly its flag that are seeking entry to its ports or are in one of its ports, except for: (a) vessels of a neighbouring state that are engaged in artisanal fishing for subsistence, provided that the port state and the flag state cooperate to ensure that such vessels do not engage in IUU fishing or fishing related activities in support of such fishing; and (b) container vessels that are not carrying fish or, if carrying fish, only fish that have been previously landed, provided that there are no clear grounds for suspecting that such vessels have engaged in fishing related activities in support of IUU fishing.
+A Party may, in its capacity as a port state, decide not to apply this Agreement to vessels chartered by its nationals exclusively for fishing in areas under its national jurisdiction and operating under its authority therein.
 Such vessels shall be subject to measures by the Party which are as effective as measures applied in relation to vessels entitled to fly its flag.
-This Agreement shall apply to fishing conducted in marine areas that is illegal, unreported or unregulated, as defined in Article 1(e) of this Agreement, and to fishing related activities in support of such fishing.
-This Agreement shall apply to fishing conducted in marine areas that is illegal, unreported or unregulated, as defined in Article 1(e) of this Agreement, and to fishing related activities in support of such fishing.
-Relevant legislation to apply to foreign-flagged vessels engaged in fishing or fishing-related activities with the exceptions cited in 3.1(a) and (b) and to accommodate Article 3.2 if the decision is made to do so.
+This Agreement shall apply to fishing conducted in marine areas that is illegal, unreported or unregulated, as defined in Article 1[e] of this Agreement, and to fishing related activities in support of such fishing.
+Relevant legislation to apply to foreign-flagged vessels engaged in fishing or fishing-related activities with the exceptions cited in 3.1 [a] and [b] and to accommodate Article 3.2 if the decision is made to do so.
 Legal capacity to assess current legislation and adapt it to accommodate the application of the PSMA to foreign-flagged vessels as defined in Article 1 and to accommodate the exceptions cited in this Article if applicable.